 For more experienced bird feeders or if you wish to attract a certain species of bird, then straight foods are a great option.
 Niger seeds are rich in oils and are a favourite of the finch family and other small-beaked birds due to their size.
 A peanut-only feed will encourage more tits, finches and sparrows to your garden and is packed full of protein and fats, making it a popular choice all year round.

 Consider what types of feeders are ideal when feeding birds

-Picking the right type of feeder depends on various factors such as your preference, availability of space and selecting a safe environment.
+Picking the right type of feeder depends on various factors such as your preference, availability of space, and selection of a safe environment.
 But one thing is certain: having a feeder full of nutritious feed will attract an array of wild birds eager to feast!
 Regardless of your available space, there is always room for a bird feeder!

 How do I know what feeders to choose?

-Hanging feeders come in a selection of sizes and will attract various wild birds, from robins to goldfinches and house sparrows.
+Hanging feeders come in various sizes and will attract wild birds, from robins to goldfinches and house sparrows.
 Hanging feeders are perfect for any size of garden.
 However, it would be best to mount them high up to keep them away from predators and near shrubs or bushes to allow the birds to swoop in and nibble, then retreat to safety.
 If you have the space, you could even hang more than one feeder at various locations to entice more variety.

 Bird feeding tables allow birds to graze through the feed at their leisure and are preferred by a selection of birds, such as wrens and thrushes.
 These are usually free-standing platforms and come in various styles and sizes.